netbox-community/ansible_modules/docs/plugins/netbox_ipam_role_module.rst

 ..
 Description

-- Creates or removes ipam roles from Netbox
+- Creates or removes ipam roles from NetBox

 ..
 Aliases